Warren's plan to wipe out student debt (and how she'd pay for it)

 Breaking News Emails

-Sen. Elizabeth Warren, D-Mass., unveiled a new plan on Monday that would offer free public college for future students while cancelling up to $50,000 in student debt for over 40 million Americans.
+Sen. Elizabeth Warren, D-Mass., unveiled a plan Monday that would offer free tuition at public colleges while canceling up to $50,000 in student debt for over 40 million Americans.

 Warren said her proposal was designed to confront a recent surge in student loans, now totaling $1.5 trillion nationally.
-She blamed insufficient funding in higher education in favor of lower taxes for the mounting student debt.
+She blamed insufficient funding for higher education — the result of lower taxes — for the mounting student debt.

 "The first step in addressing this crisis is to deal head-on with the outstanding debt that is weighing down millions of families and should never have been required in the first place," she said in a statement.